Feature #11415: Implement Run and SubRun fragments

 The adjustments are nominally complete.
 Further improvements are possible--the importance of implementing those improvements should be weighed against other priorities.
 Will resolve pending approval from Marc, Paul and Chris.

-#7 Updated by Kyle Knoepfel over 4 years ago
+#7 Updated by Kyle Knoepfel almost 5 years ago

 - Status changed from Assigned to Resolved

 Implemented with many commits.
 The

 Machine.h header, and various source files corresponding to the composite states.
 These files now reside in a new directory: